'It's a terrible thing': First helicopter pilot on the scene of Kaikōura boat tragedy speaks

 "Our thoughts go out to friends and family of the deceased," the coastguard said.

-Tracy Phillips, Maritime NZ Principal Investigator, said the organisation had sent two investigators from Christchurch to Kaikōura.
+Tracy Phillips, Maritime NZ principal investigator, said the organisation had sent two investigators from Christchurch to Kaikōura.

 "Any investigation activity will commence only after rescue/recovery operations have concluded.
 We'll be conducting a thorough investigation under the Health and Safety at Work Act and the Maritime Transport Act and we'll do everything we can to support NZ Police in their investigation."